 “Moving along the roadway in cars, we periodically realize that miles have gone by while we were driving on automatic pilot, attending barely at all to the road or the car or the landscape.
 Arguably, even when we try to focus on something that we want to consider, the habit of not really attending to things stays with us.”
 (Rosenwasser and Stephen 16)

+Your mind may even have drifted off to thinking and worrying about other things in that space of 30 seconds.
 If you are like most people, there are other voices in your head as you read a book or this page – or do anything in your daily life, really.
 These voices, we might say, are an ongoing, running monologue to yourself about anything and everything, your own voice speaking to you in your mind as read these words, telling you that you are hungry, or that you should have worn that green shirt today, or that you don’t really understand the point of this class, or that you’re anxious about a job or dating prospect, etc. This is normal.
 Everyone’s mind does it.
 In fact, one might say it is how our minds work, but they don’t always work this way.
 Occasionally, our minds are silent for a moment.
 In that moment, we aren’t thinking of anything.
 There is no monologue.
 When this happens, we are the most aware and alert to things around us, including words.

 Many have found ways to silence the monologue intentionally so that a deeper awareness of what is happening in one’s life, such as reading a text, can occur, a deeper awareness of what these words mean and don’t mean, what they could mean, and what might be underneath them, assumed by the writer, tacit or implied.
 This kind of listening to words we read in silence takes practice, but it’s easy to begin doing.